Cleaning & Grooming

 • Trapped object

-NOTE: If the strong odor remains even after following the dog ear infection remedy mentioned above, then it’s definitely time to see your vet — that’s the only way to get to the bottom of your dog’s smelly ears.
+NOTE: If the strong odor remains even after following the dog ear infection remedy above, then it’s definitely time to see your vet — that’s the only way to get to the bottom of your dog’s smelly ears.

 How To Prevent Itchy Smelly Dog Ears In The First Place